 A proper warm-up prepares your body to move well and handle load.
 It does four things:

-Research on injury prevention programmes shows that structured warm-ups can reduce injury rates by around 30 to 36%.
+Research backs this up.
+A 2022 systematic review and meta-analysis found that structured warm-ups reduced injury rates by 30 to 36% among children and adolescents (Ding et al., 2022).
 But here is the catch: they only work if you do them consistently.
 Warming up once a week is not enough.
 You need to do it every time you train.

 The mistake most people make